au-ts/cogent/doc/reference/types.rst

 Other Primitive Types
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The other primitive types are ``Bool`` and ``String``.
-Type ``Bool`` has the two values ``True`` and ``False`` with the boolean operations.
-Type ``String`` can only be used for specifying string literals, it supports no operations.
+The other primitive types
+are ``Bool`` and ``String``.

+The type ``Bool`` has
+the two values ``True`` and ``False`` with conventional boolean operations.

+The ``String`` type can only be used for specifying string literals;
+it supports no operations,
+and cannot currently participate in verification..

 Composite Types
 ------------------------------

+Cogent's composite types are
-There are the following possibilities to construct composite types: records, tuples, variants, and functions.
+records, tuples, variants, and functions.

 Tuple Types
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-A tuple type represents mathematical tuples, i.e., values with a fixed number of fields specified in a certain order.
+A tuple type represents mathematical tuples: values with a fixed number of fields, specified in a certain order.
 Every field may have a different type.
 A tuple type expression has the syntax:

   *AtomType*: